Rastrai/Openrastr-evolve/README.md

 This keeps the repository editable while exposing the `openrastr-evolve` CLI command.

-If you want the fastest setup path, use:
+If you want the fastest setup path on macOS or Linux, use:

 ```bash
 ./scripts/bootstrap.sh